Lecture Discussion Pathway Courses Phase 1

 The Lecture/Discussion Pathway is ideal for those students who:

-- Learn well from a combination of presentations and readings; and,
+- Learn well from a combination of lecture presentations, workshops, laboratories, and directed study readings; and,

-- Are more comfortable in a teacher-directed environment.
+- Are more comfortable with a highly structured academic schedule and teacher-directed environment.

 Phase I: Core Curriculum

 The beginning of the first year is designed to introduce students to the basic concepts of Gross Anatomy, Embryology, Histology, Biochemistry, Immunology, Microbiology, Pathology, Pharmacology and Physiology.
 Coursework and hands-on clinical training in osteopathic principles and practice and History and Physical Exam is also interwoven throughout the Phase I curriculum.
 An introduction to medical ethics, biostatistics and health care management is also presented in year one.
 During Phase II of the curriculum, each of the basic sciences is further developed in each body systems course, thus providing continuity in the educational process, which promotes learning rather than memorization.

 Course descriptions can be found in the Academic Catalog and Student Handbook.

 Osteopathic Principles and Practice (OPP) I